jjoonathan/F3560R-YIG-Filter/README.md

 ## Passband Response

-This module's "deliverable" is a current-controlled bandpass characteristic.
+The YTF's "deliverable" is a current-controlled bandpass characteristic.
 Put in a current I, get a bandpass centered at frequency f.
-Up to 50GHz, this can characterized  with my repaired 8510C network analyzer.
+I(f) is the key control characteristic.
+Up to 50GHz, I characterized this with my repaired 8510C network analyzer.
 Results:

 <a href="https://jjoonathan.github.io/sweep1.html">
 <img src="F3560R S21 49G.png" width="800"/>